-To reach Lundy, guests either sail on MS Oldenburg (until 23 October 2020, staying guests and day trip visitors) or travel by helicopter from Hartland Heliport (from 26 October 2020, staying guests only).
-Ticket prices and further information are available here.
+To reach Lundy, guests either sail on MS Oldenburg (staying guests and day trip visitors) or travel by helicopter from Hartland Heliport (staying guests only).
+Travel details, including ticket prices and further information are available here.

 We’re strictly adhering to all Government guidance for transport, including asking that everyone wears a face covering (unless any individual is exempt for medical reasons) and carries hand sanitiser for their own use.